A new aid system in Gaza has started operations, a U.S.-backed group says

 Israel has pushed for an alternative aid delivery plan because it says it must stop Hamas from seizing aid.
 The U.N. has denied that the militant group has diverted large amounts.

 The foundation began operations a day after the resignation of its executive director.
 Jake Wood, an American, said it had become clear the foundation would not be allowed to operate independently.
-It’s not clear who is funding the group.
+It’s not clear who is funding the group, which said it had appointed an interim leader, John Acree, to replace Wood,

 The organization is made up of former humanitarian, government and military officials.
 It has said its distribution points will be guarded by private security firms and that the aid would reach a million Palestinians — around half of Gaza’s population — by the end of the week.